iArcanic/iArcanic/README.md

 - Software development methodologies: Mainly learning how software teams for large code bases work, so experiemnted with GitHub actions.
 - Cybersecurity: Involves networking, pen testing, malware analysis, reverse engineering.
 - Android App Development: Learning Kotlin as well as more recently, Jetpack Compose.
-- iOs App Development: Learning Swift and SwiftUI recently.
+- iOS App Development: Learning Swift and SwiftUI recently.

 ## What you'll find here
 In my GitHub repositories, you'll find a collection of projects that showcase my skills and expertise.
 Here's a glimpse of what you can explore: